 Influence as a Philosopher

-Harold Tarrant wrote a book exploring Thrasyllus’ role in arranging the Platonic corpus, arguing that he was an important figure in shaping the way that the texts have been read over the past 2,000 years, as well as as a philosopher in his own right (Tarrant, Thrasyllan Platonism).
+Harold Tarrant wrote a book exploring Thrasyllus’ role in arranging the Platonic corpus, in which he argued that Thrasyllus was an important figure in shaping the way that the texts have been read over the past 2,000 years, as well as as a significant philosopher in his own right (Tarrant, Thrasyllan Platonism).

 In Porphyry’s Life of Plotinus he quotes a passage from his teacher Longinus where Thrasyllus is mentioned together with a group of philosophers who wrote on Pythagorean and Platonic philosophical principles (Porphyry, On the Life of Plotinus: 20).
 This essentially matches Tarrant’s assessment of Thrasyllus as a Platonist with Pythagorean leanings.